 A Medical Assistant career is very rewarding.
 On a daily basis, Medical Assistants work with physicians and other support staff with the goal of improving overall health and well-being of their patients.
 Certified Medical Assistants can work in a variety of exciting healthcare settings.

-Examples of exciting medical work environments may include:
+Exciting medical work environments may include:

 - Administrative / Clinical settings